 General Software Recommendations

 Instructors generally recommend that students use "Microsoft Word" for papers and assignments.
 This program offers the greatest common denominator in terms of sending documents across different platforms.
 Sometimes, specific courses will have specific recommendations about software.
 See your course syllabus for specifics about required software.
-Even if you don't have the most recent release of Microsoft Word, there are add-ins that will enhance the performance of your program.
-For instance, as the World Wide Web becomes more commonly accessible, instructors are beginning to require students to create their own web pages, or to put their pages into html (hypertext markup language).

 If you have any questions, please contact the Office of Information Technology at (731) 424-3520 ext.
 50294.